Luxury ski lodges

 Fairmont Chateau Whistler, Whistler

 Arrive in bustling Vancouver, then make your way to Whistler Blackcomb, British Columbia’s premier ski destination.
-There you’ll check into your room at the Fairmont Chateau Whistler, located at the base of the ski area, where you can enjoy the spectacular mountain views through the 7.5m floor-to-ceiling windows in the gold penthouse suite on the 12th floor.
+Upgrade to a Fairmont Gold room at the Fairmont Chateau Whistler and enjoy a private check in and benefits such as access to the Fairmont Gold Lounge on the hotel’s eighth floor, which offers complimentary breakfast, snacks and evening cocktails and canapés, as well as spectacular views over Blackcomb mountain.
 Get ready for the ski day with complimentary morning yoga classes or wind down with a treatment at the on-site Vida Spa.

 Landal Resort Maria Alm, Hochkönig